 The distillery was installed by a cadre of fanatical experimenters whose first product was a peach, clove and orange-infused American whiskey called Northern Discomfort and whose standard pouring gin has chilli, pimento and coriander seed among its botanicals.
 Limited editions, the weirder the better, are the house speciality.

-Discover more of the best distilleries in the UK with our new book, Britain in a Bottle:
+Discover more of the best distilleries in the UK with our guide: